 Understanding these factors is crucial to answering the question, Why don’t they just leave?

-I met my abuser, Julian, in high school, when I was dating my first boyfriend.
-Julian and I had instant chemistry and spent a lot of time together, while my boyfriend was busy going on trips and doing homework.
-I was obviously neglected, and Julian offered attention that I so desperately needed.
+I met my abuser, J, in high school, when I was dating my first boyfriend.
+J and I had instant chemistry and spent a lot of time together, while my boyfriend was busy going on trips and doing homework.
+I was obviously neglected, and J offered attention that I so desperately needed.

-Despite his efforts, I didn’t leave my boyfriend for Julian.
-That time.
+Despite his efforts, I didn’t leave my boyfriend for J. That time.

-Julian and I had so much in common.
+J and I had so much in common.
 We loved theater, music, and singing.
-Julian was incredibly intelligent, and his witty sense of humor was engaging and drew me out of my shell.
+J was incredibly intelligent, and his witty sense of humor was engaging and drew me out of my shell.

 He listened to me and reflected back the darker pieces of my life in a way that most people hadn’t cared to.
 He slowly unraveled my sources of emotional pain, showed them to me, gave me the space to own them.
 He told me it was okay that I had been hurt, and that I didn’t deserve that kind of treatment.

 He was charming and good-looking, and while his confidence was sometimes overbearing, which could turn people off of him, he was generally well-liked in my community and considered a smart, talented young man.
 Over the course of the play, I found myself slowly falling in love with him.

 Not surprisingly, once the play’s performances ended, I broke up with my boyfriend and ran straight to J.

 The first weeks were amazing.
 J wanted to hang out with me a lot.
 We had long, deep conversations about our inner struggles and goals for personal growth.
 Finally indulging in our chemistry made for amazing sex and moments of physical connection that I’ll never forget.
 The night we watched Moulin Rouge together, he drove me home and sang “Come What May” to me.
 As he sang, I heard him promise to love me in a way he had never loved someone before.
 J made me happy, and I had very little happiness in my life.